Contact us today for your Free Quote

 DEFRA’s new recycling regulations aim to:

-• Standardise collections: Local authorities across England will collect the following waste streams: glass, metal, plastic, paper and card, food waste and garden waste (optional waste stream and charges may apply depending on the authority).
+• Standardise collections: Businesses and non-domestic premises (such as schools and hospitals in England must collect recyclable waste by March 31, 2025 (with the exception of garden waste).
+Local authorities in England must collect recyclable waste from all households by March 31, 2026.
+Local authorities across England will collect the following waste streams: glass, metal, plastic, paper and card, food waste and garden waste (optional waste stream and charges may apply depending on the authority).

-• Introduce further food collections: Weekly food waste collections will be available to most UK households through their local authority.
+• Introduce further food collections: Food waste collections will be available to most UK households through their local authority.
+By March 31, 2025, businesses in England must have food collection arrangements in place.
+Meanwhile, local authorities will have until March 31, 2026 to introduce food collections.

 • Recycle plastic film: Plastic film is planned to be collected starting from 2027.